 The song was inspired by the wedding of David Eisenhower’s grandson and then-President Richard Nixon’s daughter in 1968.
 The song’s author and singer, John Fogerty, told Rolling Stone:

 Julie Nixon was hanging around with David Eisenhower, and you just had the feeling that none of these people were going to be involved with the war.
-In 1968, the majority of the country thought morale was great among the troops, and eighty percent of them were in favor of the war.
+In 1968, the majority of the country thought morale was great among the troops, and 80% of them were in favour of the war.
 But to some of us who were watching closely, we just knew we were headed for trouble.

 The song has retained its counter-culture message, being used in a number of protest movements.
 But perhaps most iconically, it was the soundtrack to the Vietnam segment from Forrest Gump.

-6. Sittin’ on the Dock of the Bay – Otis Redding
+Sittin’ on the Dock of the Bay, Otis Redding

 Another song that was hugely popular with troops in Vietnam, probably because it recalled a nostalgic, peaceful setting entirely at odds with their own.

-7. We’ve Gotta Get Out of this Place – The Animals
+We’ve Gotta Get Out of this Place, The Animals

 It was frequently played by US Forces Vietnam Network disc jockeys, and in 2006 an in-depth survey of Vietnam veterans found that it was the song they most identified with: